alessonviana/DevOps_challenge/README.md

 ### 4 - Test your monitoring.
-- Open your browser and enter your public ip provided in the terraform pipeline more the aplication port.
+- Open your browser and enter your public ip provided in the terraform pipeline plus the aplication port.
 In this case, we will use netdata that runs on port 19999.